damiso15/alx-higher_level_programming/0x0B-python-input_output/README.md

 * 0-read_file.py - Write a function that reads a text file (`UTF8`) and prints it to stdout
 * 1-write_file.py - Write a function that writes a string to a text file (`UTF8`) and returns the number of characters written
 * 2-append_write.py - Write a function that appends a string at the end of a text file (`UTF8`) and returns the number of characters added
+* 3-to_json_string.py - Write a function that returns the JSON representation of an object (string)

 ## 0-read_file.py ##